samualtnorman/hackmud-color/README.md

 # Hackmud Color
-Colours strings as they appear in game, and colours plaintext as it appears on the forums.
+Colour strings as they appear in the game, and colours plaintext as it appears on the forums.

 Before:
 ![before](images/before.png)